bitcoincoredotbin/FUDbitcoin.info/FUD/Intrinsic Value and Backing.md

   #### ![Image](https://fudbitcoin.info/wp-content/uploads/2021/01/btc-backed.jpg)

-  ### Bitcoin Has No Intrinsic Value and Isn't Backed By Anything
+  ### Bitcoin Has No Intrinsic Value.
+It Isn't Backed By Anything.

   #### Bitcoin has nothing backing it.
 The price is unsustainable because it has no intrinsic value, unlike gold.